1 – General

 - (10.3.1) – update or amend your personal data if you feel this is inaccurate;

 - (10.3.2) – remove your personal data from our database entirely;

 - (10.3.3) – send you copies of your personal data in a commonly used format and transfer your information to another entity where you have supplied this to us, and we process this electronically with your consent or where necessary for the performance of a contract;

 - (10.3.4) – restrict the use of your personal data; and

 - (10.3.5) – provide you with access to information held about you and for this to be provided in an intelligible form.

 We may request specific information from you to help us confirm your identity.
 Data protection legislation may allow or require us to refuse to provide you with access to some or all the personal data that we hold about you or to comply with any requests made in accordance with your rights referred to above.
 If we cannot provide you with access to your personal data, or process any other request we receive, we will inform you of the reasons why, subject to any legal or regulatory restrictions.

 Please send any requests relating to the above to our Privacy Officer, Andy Wilson, at 2 Claudius Road, North Hykeham, Lincoln, LN6 9PH or firstname.lastname@example.org specifying your name and the action you would like us to undertake.
-Note that in relation to requests to access personal data, we reserve the right to charge a reasonable fee to comply with your request.

 11 – Right to Withdraw Consent